There’s no such thing as too much fun…

 She desperately wanted to win their little standoff, but what was she supposed to do when she realized she wanted him even more?

-So Chasing Kade happens to be my first Anna Paige read, but I am hoping to redeem that as soon as I possibly can.
-I literally could not put down this book and was already asking the author when the next release was before I even finished it because I’m not sure how long I can wait to read the next installment in this my anticipated series!
-Since finishing this story a few days ago, I haven’t been able to pick up and read another book because it has left me in totally book hangover mode.
-I am serious, I literally have a ton of upcoming ARCS to read and this story will not leave my mind.
-I actually re-read the last few chapters because I did NOT want it to end, even though I knew it had to.
+So this happens to be my first Anna Paige read, but I am hoping to redeem that as soon as I possible can.
+I literally could not put this book down and was already bugging the author for the next release before I even finished it because I am not sure how long I will be able to wait to read the next installment in this highly anticipated series!
+Since finishing this story a few days ago, I haven’t been able to pick up and read another book because it has left me in book hangover mode.
+I am serious, I have a ton of upcoming reads and this story will not leave my mind.
+I actually re-read several scenes because I didn’t want to let these characters go.

-This story had so many surprising twist and turns, that I couldn’t even anticipate what was going to happen next in the storyline.
-I absolutely adore books that keep you on the edge of your seats and did Anna Paige deliver.
-Not only that, but did I mention that this book was HOT, HOT and well HOT!
-My heart and body was literally on fire after reading several of these hot and heavy chapters.
-At one point (you will totally know the scene when you read it) I had to put my kindle down because I couldn’t focus after reading that intensively sexy (and have I mentioned hot and heavy) scene.
-If you aren’t in love with this beautifully written story after that scene, then something is seriously wrong with you (not really, but I hope every single reader falls in love with Kade and Aubrey like I did).
+Chasing Kade had so many surprising twists and turns that I couldn’t even anticipate what was going to happen next in the storyline.
+I absolutely adore books that are able to keep you on the edge of your seat and man did Anna Paige deliver.
+Not only that, but did I forget to mention that this story was HOT, HOT, and well HOT!
+My heart and body was on fire after reading several of those hot and heavy chapters.
+At one point (you will totally know what scene I am talking about when you reach it) I had to set my kindle down because I could not focus after reading one of the sexiest scenes I have ever read.
+If you aren’t in love with this addictively captivating story after that scene, then something is seriously wrong with you.
+Well, not really.
+Although I sure do hope that every single reader falls hopelessly in LOVE with Kade and Aubrey just as I did!

 I took her small, soft hand into my much larger one and gave it a firm shake.
 “Call me Kade,” I told her in an almost friendly tone.
 Her astronomical hotness level didn’t cancel out my feelings about her being there.
 “With two Mr. Edenfield’s and twins to boot, it’s hard enough to tell us apart.
 No need to make it harder.”